 Then, use reflections to enhance the magical effect and add to the shimmer.
 All you need is something like a decorative metal screen or polished tiles to pick up the reflections.
 You can achieve the same look with water feature ideas or garden mirror ideas.

-5. Make a feature of your hedges
+24. Make a feature of your hedges with outdoor lighting ideas

 Add interest to a wall of foliage by using LED net lights.
 They create a twinkling border and help to soften the dense look of hardy planting like hedging.